unload MASS since it has select function we don't want to use.

 String manipulation

-Sometimes the information you need is hidden inside longer text strings or encoded in specific patterns — especially in genomics or clinical datasets.
-In this example we notice that sample type information is unknown for a lot of patients.
+In this example, the tissue source site is not stored as a separate variable.
 Since we are TCGA experts, we know that this information is actually encoded in the full sample name TCGA-20-0987-01A-02R-0434-01.
-But How do we get it out.
+But how do we get it out.

-To extract and work with this kind of information, we can use what is called a Regular Expression (Regex) and string manipulation tools.
+To extract and work with this kind of information, we can use what is called a Regular Expression (Regex) and string manipulation tools from the stringr package..

 Regex: Regular expression

 Regular expressions (regex) are used to search for patterns in text strings.
-Regular expressions are super flexible and very powerful, BUT they can be slightly confusing at times…
+Regular expressions are very flexible and powerful, although they can look unfamiliar at first.

 Instead of looking for an exact word like cat, a regex lets you search for things like: